What is the mission of the Foundation?

 What type of grants do you fund?

-Our board has identified the following areas of focus:
+Our board has identified the following Funding Focus Areas:

-- Oklahoma Pregnancy Resource Centers – Funding is given to Christian centers that help to educate women in unplanned pregnancies on all their options.
+- Pregnancy Resource Centers – Funding is given to Christian centers that help to increase the quality of care provided to clients and educate women in unplanned pregnancies on all their options.

-- International/Other U.S. Focus – Grant funding is provided to overseas medical organizations with a domestic U.S. based 501(c)3 that enhances healthcare, trains indigenous healthcare providers, and improves health-related conditions in their community.
+- International – Grant funding is provided to overseas medical organizations with a domestic U.S. based 501(c)(3) that enhances healthcare, trains indigenous healthcare providers, and improves health-related conditions in their community.

 What are your grant cycle deadlines?